 Jacqueline Hughes-Oliver

 Dr. Hughes-Oliver received her PhD from North Carolina State University in 1991.
-She has been a Professor of Statistics at both George Mason University and North Carolina State University.
+She is Professor of Statistics at North Carolina State University and has also held faculty positions at George Mason University and University of Wisconsin, Madison.

 Topics covered